onevcat/UniWebView-Docs/docs/guide/uploading.md

 <input type="file" name="filename" accept="image/*">
 ```

-When user click the select file button, UniWebView will prompt the user from where they want to choose a file.
+When the user clicks the select file button, UniWebView will prompt the user from where they want to choose a file.
 If you specified the "accept" to `image/*` as the sample above, only photo sources and image files will be available.
 You can also change the "accept" type to a wider `*/*`, which will cause all types of files be choosable.